mataeo-eh/CoC_Clan_Bot/README.md

 - **After sending:** Configure reasons with mentions and an optional description via `/configure_war_nudge`, then run `/war_nudge` with that reason to post the reminder—no automated nudges, only when you call it.

 ### War plan commands (`/save_war_plan`, `/list_war_plans`, `/war_plan`)
-- **Purpose:** Store reusable war plans per clan, review what’s available, and broadcast the chosen plan with a single command.
+- **Purpose:** Store reusable war plans per clan, review what’s available, and broadcast the chosen plan with an interactive picker.
-- **After sending:** Saving stores the plan in the config; listing shows what’s available; `/war_plan` posts the template to the selected channel.
+- **After sending:** `/save_war_plan` opens the editor for creating or updating templates, `/list_war_plans` lists what’s stored, and `/war_plan` now launches a poster view where you choose the clan, plan, and destination channel before previewing or posting the result.

 ### `/plan_upgrade` & `/set_upgrade_channel`
 - **Purpose:** Members log upcoming upgrades for their linked accounts while admins decide where those notices are posted.